 One of the biggest surprises for me was how well the V16 did in nearly all of the cleaning tests.

-It was able to clean a variety of debris from fine sand to large bits of Fruit loops without any significant issues whatsoever.
+It was able to clean various debris from fine sand to large bits of Fruit loops without any significant concerns whatsoever.

-Sure, there were instances were it clogged when cleaning too much Fruit loops and cheerios, but it’s a common problem for most stick vacuums.
+Sure, there were instances where it clogged when cleaning too much Fruit loops and cheerios, but it’s a common predicament for most stick vacuums.

 But the overall performance is positive.